After 5 years of writing, reading, researching, and reflecting… I’m proud to say I’ve published 200 blog posts on this site alone.

 30. Praying Without Action Cannot Change Yourself

 Whatever your religious beliefs, when it comes to changing yourself, your prayers are pointless if you don’t take the right action.
 Don’t rely on praying.
-You have to do what needs to be done if you really want to change for better.
+You have to do what needs to be done if you really want to change for the better.

 31. Elle Luna on the Crossroads of Should and Must